-A reverse mortgage can give your budget a much-needed boost.
-But it can also create some financial difficulties down the road once you leave the home.
+A reverse mortgage can give your budget a much-needed boost, but it can also create some difficulties once you leave your home.
 If you have to shell out big bucks for fees or create an unnecessary burden for your children, a reverse mortgage could be more trouble than it’s worth.
-Consider consulting with an estate planning professional or a financial advisor to look at your situation.
+Consider consulting with a financial advisor or an estate planning professional if you have questions about which route is right for you.

 Tips for Boosting Your Retirement Income